 Martha was extremely excited about her husband’s fortieth birthday.
-After extensive online research, she had decided on gifting him a designer watch by a luxury brand.
-Since the birthday was only a couple of days away, she planned to pick up the watch in the evening, on her way back home.
-She visited the brand’s website to check if there was a store nearby.
-Luckily, there was a store only a few miles away from her office.
+After extensive online research, she decided to gift him a designer watch by a luxury brand.
+Since the birthday was only a couple of days away, she planned to pick up the watch in the evening on her way home.
+She visited the brand’s website to find a store nearby.
+Luckily, a store was only a few miles away from her office.
 However, only one watch was available in the color she wanted.

 When Martha reached the store in the evening to pick up the watch, she was delighted to find it nicely wrapped with a birthday card for her husband.
-There was also a 10% discount voucher she could redeem on her next purchase.
+She could also redeem a 10% discount voucher on her next purchase.

-In another time zone, Jim was looking for a pair of black shoes.
+Jim was looking for a pair of black shoes in another time zone.
 After comparing several pairs on his mobile from his favorite brand, he chose one and added it to the cart.
 At the same time, an email popped on his screen, and he left the cart to complete the purchase later.
 Once home, he opened his laptop to revisit the options he had compared in the afternoon and chose another pair.
-He opted to pick the pair from a nearby store on his way to work the following day.
+He opted to pick up the pair from a nearby store on his way to work the following day.

 Omnichannel shopping experiences look very much like these two examples that highlight the dynamic nature of today’s retail environment.
 Consumers switch between multiple channels, devices, and touchpoints and expect their shopping experience to be seamless and consistent, regardless of how, when, and where they shop.
 If they experience friction at any point on their journey, they’re likely to switch to a competitor delivering the experience they have come to expect.
 For instance, if Jim’s profile wasn’t synced across devices, he couldn’t have revisited the items he had compared in the morning and was likely to find another seller with a more consistent experience.

 Bulletproof Your Omnichannel Strategy With These Must-Have Capabilities